cloudnative-pg/cloudnative-pg/docs/src/logging.md

 - `record`: the actual record (with structure that varies depending on the `logger` type)

+## Operator log

+A log level can be specified in the cluster spec with the option `logLevel` and can be set to any of `error`, `info`(default), `debug` or `trace`.

+At the moment, the log level can only be set when an instance starts and can not be changed at runtime.
+If the value is changed in the cluster spec after the cluster was started, this will take effect only in the new pods and not the old ones.

 ## PostgreSQL log

 Each entry in the PostgreSQL log is a JSON object having the `logger` key set